How To Stick To An Effective School Routine All Year Long

 Maintaining An Effective Before School Routine

-The hours before your child leaves for the school day are important—they set the tone for the entire day.
 If your child starts the day feeling refreshed, organized, and level-headed, this attitude will carry on throughout the school day.
-If your child leaves the house feeling flustered and tired, it will be difficult for him or her to take on the day with confidence.
+If your child leaves the house feeling flustered and tired, it will be difficult for them to take on the day with confidence.

 Problem: Your child is waking up later each day/week